From Place to People: It’s Time to Reinvent Outpatient Specialty Health

 If you’d like to discuss more with our Health + Wellness Expert, Dan Stanek, please contact him at dan.stanek@wdpartners.com

-Learn more about how WD can help innovate and scale your practice here, and then talk with our Health and Wellness practice leader, Dan Stanek, to get started.
+Learn more about how WD can help innovate and scale your practice and then talk with our Health and Wellness practice leader, Dan Stanek, to get started.